Experienced Divorce Attorneys for Business Owners in New Jersey

 - Business Valuation – Assuming a portion of your business qualifies as marital property, what is that portion worth?
 This is key to assessing your options regarding the equitable distribution of your marital assets in your divorce.
 Note that the methods for valuing privately-held businesses for divorce purposes differ from those used in arm’s-length transactions.

 Learn More – Schedule an Initial Consultation at Schultz & Associates, LLC

 For more information about these issues and the steps you can take now to help protect your privately-held business in your divorce, contact the Bergen County, NJ family law offices of Schultz & Associates, LLC.
-To schedule a flat-rate 90-minute initial consultation, call 201-880-9770 or inquire online today.
+To schedule an initial consultation, call 201-880-9770 or inquire online today.